Geographies of Empire: Der transpazifische und zirkumkaribische Raum in der Literatur der USA &

 |Date||Wednesday, 3 January 2018, 5:15 pm – 6:45 pm|

 |Location||SFB 1199 | Strohsackpassage | Nikolaistraße 6-10 | 5th Floor | 04109 Leipzig|

-Prof. Dr. Gabriele Pisarz-Ramirez (Institute for American Studies & SFB 1199, Leipzig U, Germany)
+Prof. Dr. Gabriele Pisarz-Ramirez (SFB 1199 & Institute for American Studies, Leipzig University, Germany)

 Gabriele Pisarz-Ramirez is a professor of American studies and minority studies at Leipzig University (Germany).
 Her research interests and fields of publication include inter-American Studies, race and ethnicity (especially Latino/a studies), transculturation, early American Studies, and nineteenth century popular literature.

-Prof. PhD Philip Clart (Institute of East Asian Studies & SFB 1199, Leipzig U, Germany)
+Prof. PhD Philip Clart (SFB 1199 & Institute of East Asian Studies, Leipzig University, Germany)

 After academic way stations in Bonn (Germany), Vancouver (British Columbia, Canada), and Columbia (Missouri, USA), Philip Clart has been working as professor of Chinese culture and history at Leipzig University for the last eight years.
 His main research areas are history, sociology, and anthropology of Chinese religions, as well as the interactions of religion and literature in late Imperial China.
 He is co-editor of the monograph series Leipziger Ostasienstudien and editor-in-chief of the Journal of Chinese Religions.